The question is often posed, does SEO impact PPC?

 - If we follow the internal links, what do they lead to, and is it relevant?

 - What is the user experience likely to be on this page?

 - Does the page convert?

 All of these common factors impact how both search engines and PPC platforms assess a web page.

 Conspiracy Theories About SEO And PPC

 There are some who enjoy winding together a conspiracy theory while attributing the commercial profit motive to paid ads, as the villain behind the scenes.
-This doesn’t hold up well, as it would be complex and self-defeating to build these sort of mechanisms into search engine algorithms Search engines are constantly updated, relying upon thousands of engineers and computer scientists to maintain.
+This doesn’t hold up well, as it would be complex and self-defeating to build this type of mechanism into search engine algorithms.
+Search engines are constantly updated, relying upon thousands of engineers and computer scientists to maintain.
 The cat would be out of the bag in no time.

 The bottom line on SEO impacting PPC, and PPC impacting SEO

 It shouldn’t be a surprise that PPC and SEO are synergistic.
 It’s an indirect, versus a direct cause-and-effect relationship.